 1) Australian shares have and continue to be one of the higher yielding markets.

-2) Dividends in Australia are treated very differently to the US, in terms of the tax side of things.
-As such, particularly on the big blue chips, the dividends are paid “fully franked”.
-This means the tax is already paid, at the 30% level, making the yield even more attractive.
-As an aside, if you manage your own Super, you really should be targeting these fully franked yields, as for you, the news is even better!
+2) Dividends in Australia are treated very differently from the US.
+In terms of the tax side of things.
+As such, particularly on the big blue chips.
+The dividends are paid “fully franked”.
+This means the tax is already paid.
+At the 30% level, making the yield even more attractive.
+As an aside, if you manage your own Super, you really should be targeting these fully franked yields.
+As for you, the news is even better!

-However, the banks are almost done, in terms of paying their dividends and sector rotation – that flow from one area of the market to another – has seen the banks slide in favour of other areas of the market – which is totally natural.
+However, banks are almost done.
+In terms of paying their dividends and sector rotation – that flow from one area of the market to another – has seen the banks slide in favour of other areas of the market – which is totally natural.
 We have an assortment of spread trades set and helping our clients to profit from this – CBA being an example a put spread we are using.